Drone Battery Pack Calculator

 What is a battery C-Rating?

-The **C-rating** defines the safe discharge speed relative to pack capacity.
-A 1300mAh (1.3Ah) pack with a continuous rating of 75C can safely supply a continuous current of: 1.3Ah x 75C = **97.5 Amps**.
-Drawing more damages cell boundaries.
+The C-rating defines the safe discharge speed relative to pack capacity.
+A 1300mAh (1.3Ah) pack with a continuous rating of 75C can safely supply a continuous current of 1.3Ah x 75C = 97.5 Amps.

 Lithium chemistry options

-**LiPos** are standard for racing due to high continuous currents. **Li-Ions (18650/21700)** offer double the energy density (longer flights) but fail under fast acrobatics. **LiFePO4** packs provide extreme cycles and safety, ideal for ground bots but are too heavy for drones.
+LiPos are standard for racing due to high continuous currents.
+Li-Ions (18650/21700) offer higher energy density but fail under fast acrobatics.
+LiFePO4 packs provide long cycle life and safety, but they are too heavy for most drones.

 Battery Pack Math Formulas